mrcavalcanti/mosaicoo/docs/sources/enterprise/team-sync.md

 - [Okta]({{< relref "../auth/okta.md#team-sync-enterprise-only" >}})
 - [SAML]({{< relref "./saml/configure-saml.md#configure-team-sync" >}})

-## Synchronize a Grafana team with an external group
+## Synchronize a Mosaicoo team with an external group

 If you have already grouped some users into a team, then you can synchronize that team with an external group.